The coffee roasting trend

 YOu won't have to throw away a half pot of coffee at the end of the day.

 Another thing is the consistency of taste.
-If you make 6 different cups of coffee with coffee pods over 6 days, they will taste exactly the same.
+If you make 6 different cups of coffee with coffee pods over 6 days, they will taste the same.